dosoc/portfolioProject/README.txt

 *Random Message Generator*

-This project is meant to generate a randome message and return it to the user
+This project is meant to generate a random message and return it to the user